rails/rails/guides/source/getting_started.md

 <%= link_to 'Back', :action => :index %>
 ```

-This time we point the form to the +update+ action, which is not defined yet
+This time we point the form to the `update` action, which is not defined yet
 but will be very soon.

-The +:method => :put+ option tells Rails that we want this form to be
+The `:method => :put` option tells Rails that we want this form to be
-submitted via the +PUT+, HTTP method which is the HTTP method you're expected to use to
+submitted via the `PUT`, HTTP method which is the HTTP method you're expected to use to
 *update* resources according to the REST protocol.

-TIP: By default forms built with the +form_for_ helper are sent via +POST+.
+TIP: By default forms built with the +form_for_ helper are sent via `POST`.

-Next, we need to add the +update+ action.
+Next, we need to add the `update` action.
 The file
-+config/routes.rb+ will need just one more line:
+`config/routes.rb` will need just one more line:

 ```ruby
 put "posts/:id" => "posts#update"
 ```

-And then create the +update+ action in +app/controllers/posts_controller.rb+:
+And then create the `update` action in `app/controllers/posts_controller.rb`:

 ```ruby
 def update